RedBeastOfLeaf/Google-IT-Automation-with-python-Coursera-Answers/README.md

 # DON'T JUST COPY PASTE THE ANSWERS JUST TRY TO SOLVE ON YOUR OWN FIRST AND THEN YOU TAKE A GLIMPSE AT THE ANSWERS.
 # NOTE:-
 These were the questions that I had encountered During the Course.
 If you encounter something different and want the answer to it.
-# Please feel free to contact me on cryptonic020801@gmail.com anytime
+# Please feel free to contact me at cryptonic020801@gmail.com anytime
  Just send me the question I'll try to solve it and then send it to you And also send me a screenshot of the question in courera.